Mergers of double neutron stars with one high-spin component: brighter kilonovae and fallback accretion, weaker gravitational waves: Abstract

 \section{Abstract}

-Neutron star mergers where both stars have negligible spins are commonly considered as the most likely, ``standard'' case.
-But based on observed systems, we estimate that actually a non-negligible fraction of all double neutron star mergers ($\sim$ 5 \%) may contain one millisecond component.
-We use the Lagrangian Numerical Relativity code \SpB to simulate mergers where one star has no spin and the other has a dimensionless spin parameter of $\chi=0.5$.
-These mergers exhibit several distinct signatures compared to irrotational cases.
-Morphologically, they are similar to unequal mass mergers and they form in particular only one, very pronounced spiral arm.
-Compared to the non-spinning cases, they dynamically eject an order of magnitude more mass of unshocked material at the original low electron fraction of the neutron stars and therefore produce particularly bright, red kilonovae and brighter kilonova afterglows months after the merger.
-We also find that the spinning cases have significantly more fallback accretion, with implications for late-time X-ray flares and the duration of the associated gamma-ray burst.
-Overall, the spinning case collisions are substantially less violent and they emit smaller amounts of shock-generated semi-relativistic material and therefore produce less pronounced blue/UV kilonova precursor signals.
-Their post-merger gravitational wave signal is weaker and, during the simulated time, substantially smaller amounts of energy and angular momentum are emitted.
-Therefore the central remnant contains a larger angular momentum reservoir and could remain an ``active engine'' for a longer time.
+Neutron star (NS) mergers where both stars have negligible spins are commonly considered as the most likely ``standard'' case.
+In globular clusters, however, the majority of NSs have been spun up to millisecond (ms) periods and, based on observed systems, we estimate that a non-negligible fraction of all double NS mergers ($\sim 4\pm2\;\%$) contains one component with a spin of a (few) ms. We use the Lagrangian numerical relativity code \SpB to simulate mergers where one star has no spin and the other has a dimensionless spin parameter of $\chi=0.5$.
+Such mergers exhibit several distinct signatures compared to irrotational cases.
+They form only one, very pronounced spiral arm and they dynamically eject an order of magnitude more mass of unshocked material at the original, very low electron fraction.
+One can therefore expect particularly bright, red kilonovae.
+Overall, the spinning case collisions are substantially less violent and they eject smaller amounts of shock-generated semi-relativistic material.
+Therefore, the ejecta produce a weaker blue/UV kilonova {\em precursor} signal, but --- since the total amount is larger --- brighter kilonova {\em afterglows} months after the merger.
+The spinning cases also have significantly more fallback accretion and thus could power late-time X-ray flares.
+Since the post-merger remnant loses energy and angular momentum significantly less efficiently to gravitational waves, such systems can delay a potential collapse to a black hole and are therefore candidates for merger-triggered gamma-ray bursts with longer emission time scales.